leumasic/dna-aptamers/README.md

 1. Get WSL2
 2. Install Ubuntu from the Microsoft Store
 3. Open Ubuntu
-4. Follow the installation instructions for Mac/Linux
+4. Continue with the installation instructions for Mac/Linux